wordgirlpbs/wordgirlpbs/README.md

 im ass at rp so no *serious* rp

+you can usually find me

+- in the library
+- in spawn
+- in the MLP area
-i usually hang out in the library or in spawn or in the homestuck area with my friends
+- in the homestuck area

 i love ponywatching it is my favorite activity :3